 - Fill the Eggs: I just use a spoon to fill the empty egg halves, but you could get super fancy with these cake decorating tips and bags.

 - Finishing Touches: I like to lightly sprinkle paprika over all the eggs when they are filled.
 (I don’t think they really look like deviled eggs without it!)
 I use a plastic egg serving tray, but this glass one would be nice too, or you might want something more portable like this or this.
+If you’re going to top with plastic wrap, make sure you add some toothpicks so it won’t stick to the yolk mixture.
 Enjoy!